These glazed Cranberry Orange Scones are soft and buttery and bursting with flavor in every bite. It's a delightful way to start out the morning.

 Which works out well for me when there are things like peanut butter pudding cookies or chocolate chip brownies on the kitchen counter.
 Or does it?
 My skinny jeans beg to differ with me on that point.

 Scones are my husband's biggest weakness when it comes to sweet treats.
 He absolutely loves them and can't resist them, so he never asks me to make them.

 Cranberry orange is one of my favorite winter combos, so I was pretty excited to make a new scone using those ingredients.
 A little bit of cinnamon and ginger adds a wonderful cozy flavor that just makes these scones pop.

-I used the recipe for these Blueberry Coconut Scones and just changed up the ingredients slightly to get a new breakfast scone that we fell in love with.
+I used the recipe for these coconut scones and just changed up the ingredients slightly to get a new breakfast scone that we fell in love with.

 Whisk the dry ingredients in the bowl.
 Cut the butter into the flour mixture quickly using a pastry blender or fork.
 Stir in the cranberry halves gently.
 Refrigerate the mixture for at least 10 minutes.